 DALI Alliance (also known as DiiA, or Digital Illumination Interface Alliance) is an equally important standardization body that aims at improving the interoperability and functionalities of public lighting infrastructure.
 DiiA’s D4i DALI standard protocol for intelligent, IoT-ready street luminaires ensure excellent software compatibility between the OLC’s and the streetlight fixture.

-Furthermore, D4i certified drivers offer auxiliary power, which enables the lamp controller to work on clean protected DC power, instead of exposing the Zhaga OLC to direct grid AC power.
+Furthermore, D4i certified drivers offer auxiliary power (24V).
+This enables the lamp controller to work on clean protected DC power, instead of direct grid AC power.
 This, in turn, significantly improves the lifetime and reliability of a Zhaga OLC.

 With the latest introduction of the new Zhaga-D4i (ZD4i) interface standard, a combined effort between the DALI Alliance (DiiA) and the Zhaga Consortium, streetlight standardization goes even a step forward.
 This standard ensures future-proof plug-and-play interoperability between the streetlight controller and the LED luminaires.

 The ZD4i supports dual certification.
 Meaning that a certified product has a standardized Zhaga book 18 interface, as well as it also adheres to DiiA’s DALI-2 and D4i standards.
 Such smart lighting products are clearly plug-and-play, interoperable, cost effective and future-ready.